safwankdb/ReCoNet-PyTorch/README.md

 ![enter image description here](https://github.com/skq024/Real-time-Coherent-Style-Transfer-For-Videos/blob/master/network.png)
 ## Dataset
-We have used Monkaa dataser which contains around 8640 frames and FlyingThings3D dataset which contains about 20150 frames as the training datasets and the MPI Sintel dataset for testing.<br>
+We have used MPI Sintel dataset which contains around 1000 frames and FlyingChairs dataset which contains about 22000 frames as the training datasets and a video clipping of some animated movie for testing.<br>
 We have tried style transfer over the following styles:<br>
 ![autoportrait](https://github.com/skq024/Real-time-Coherent-Style-Transfer-For-Videos/blob/master/styles/autoportrait.jpg)
 ![candy](https://github.com/skq024/Real-time-Coherent-Style-Transfer-For-Videos/blob/master/styles/candy.jpg)